bernikmo/imago-x-machina/schotter-study/sketch_01_grid/README.md

 rectMode(CENTER);
 ```

-Squares are therefore positioned by their center point rather than their upper-left corner.
+Each square is positioned by its center point rather than by its upper-left corner.

-This simplifies later transformations, especially rotation, because a square can rotate around its own center without requiring additional position calculations.
+This simplifies future transformations, especially rotation, because every square can rotate around its own center without requiring additional position calculations.

+### Visualizing the Center

+A point is drawn at the center of every square.

+These markers are not intended as part of the final artwork.
+Instead, they make the underlying structure visible and help illustrate how the system is built.

+The center points will become increasingly important in later stages when squares begin to rotate, shift, and break away from the original grid.

 ### Adjustable Parameters

-Several aspects of the grid are defined as constants:
+The main properties of the grid are defined as constants:

 - number of rows